blairduddy/WeSplit/README.md

 1. Clone the repository:https://github.com/blairduddy/WeSplit.git

-2. Open the project in Xcode by double-clicking the `WeSplit.xcodeproj` or `WeSplit.xcworkspace` file.
+2. Open the project in Xcode by double-clicking the `WeSplit.xcodeproj` file.

 3. Connect your iOS device or select a simulator, and then press the 'Run' button (or `Cmd + R`) to build and run the project.

 ## Usage

 1. Enter the bill amount in the appropriate text field.
-2. Select the desired tip percentage from the picker.
+2. Enter the number of people sharing the bill in the appropriate text field.
-3. Enter the number of people sharing the bill in the appropriate text field.
+3. Select the desired tip percentage from the picker.
 4. The app will display the amount each person needs to pay, including tip.

 ## License